Gerhard Kraft: Biography

-Gerhard Kraft got his Ph.D. at the University of Cologne with a study of energy loss of carbon ions in matter.
-After a two year fellowship at the Lawrence Berkeley Laboratory (Berkeley, CA, USA) under the supervision of Cornelius A. Tobias, he went back to Germany with the idea of using high-energy carbon ions to cure cancer.
+Gerhard Kraft was born on 29 October 1941 in Heidelberg.
+He studied Physics in Heidelberg and Cologne.
+Kraft got his PhD at the University of Cologne with a study of energy loss of carbon ions in matter.
+After a two year fellowship at the Lawrence Berkeley Laboratory (Berkeley, CA, US) under the supervision of Cornelius A. Tobias, he went back to Germany with the idea of using high-energy carbon ions to cure cancer.
 Since 1981 he started his work on heavy-ion radiobiology and radiotherapy at GSI, and the treatment room was completed in 1997.
 The last patient was treated in 2008.
+Kraft died on 18 March 2023 in Heidelberg.

 Awards

-Gerhard Kraft received many awards over his career, some of which are listed below:
+Kraft received many awards over his career, some of which are listed below: